Looking for the legacy site? Click here

 The Japanese encephalitis virus is carried by Culex mosquitoes, especially Culex tritaeniorhynchus.

-Chikingunya was first discovered by RW Ross in Tanzania in 1952.
+Chikungunya was first discovered by RW Ross in Tanzania in 1952.
 This disease gets its name from the Kimakonde language meaning to “become contorted”.

-Symptoms of Chikingunya: Fever, joint pain, headache, rash, muscle pain, death (in rare cases).
+Symptoms of Chikungunya: Fever, joint pain, headache, rash, muscle pain, death (in rare cases).
 If infected once, you will most likely not experience symptoms again.
 People most at risk include people over 65 years of age, newborns, and people with conditions such as high blood pressure, diabetes, or heart disease.

-Chikingunya incubation: 3-7 days
+Chikungunya incubation: 3-7 days

-Chikingunya treatment: No vaccines or medicines are available.
+Chikungunya treatment: No vaccines or medicines are available.

-Chikingunya is mostly found in: Africa, Southeast Asia, the Indian subcontinent, Pacific Region and most probably in the (sub) tropical regions of the Americas.
+Chikungunya is mostly found in: Africa, Southeast Asia, the Indian subcontinent, Pacific Region and most probably in the (sub) tropical regions of the Americas.

-Annual deaths from Chikingunya: In 2021 this disease killed 12 but infected 137,025 worldwide.
+Annual deaths from Chikungunya: In 2021 this disease killed 12 but infected 137,025 worldwide.

 A creative illustration of the Zika virus attaching to a cell, by artist David Goodsell.